Latest News: The new online course – The Beginner’s Guide to Natural Navigation – includes a video tutorial on how to find your way with plants.

 The third method means using a tree’s preferences to work out the nature of the terrain ahead of us.
 It is easy to find a river, for example, if we know to look for a line willows or alders.
 Soft rush, juncus effusus, is a great plant for indicating wet ground.
 In the picture below you can see the rushes revealing the areas of water-logged ground.

 With practice every single tree, shrub and wild flower can reveal something about direction and the terrain around you.
 It is best to start with the simple methods on this page and then add to them slowly over time.
-In total I have devised 12 different ways we can navigate using the trees.
+In total I have collected 21 different ways we can navigate using the trees.